 The name of your marketplace matters a lot when people search online for goods.
 As a rule, people won’t be coming rushing to your online store to buy something.

 The Etsy marketplace name becomes your personal brand.
-Hence, think of a good name that’s catchy, creative, signifies what you’re selling.
+Hence, think of a good name that’s catchy, creative, and signifies what you’re selling.
 Remember, the name needn’t really be easy to remember.

 Though Heather Stillufsen doesn’t rank as the topmost seller on Etsy, her designs have a very niche following.

-Create PayPal Account
+6. Create a PayPal Account

 I’m assuming you don’t have a PayPal account.
 Therefore, before creating an online marketplace on Etsy, you’ll need to create a PayPal account.

 Open a Business account since you’ll also be receiving payments from the US and abroad.
-You’ll need proper documentation to open a PayPal account such as identity proof and tax number or Internal Revenue Code from Internal Revenue Service (IRS).
+You’ll need proper documentation to open a PayPal account, such as identity proof and tax number or Internal Revenue Code from Internal Revenue Service (IRS).

 This is compulsory for opening a PayPal account that you can link to an Etsy marketplace.

-Licenses for Antiques & Vintage Products
+7. Licenses for Antiques & Vintage Products

-This isn’t strictly a rule, but export of certain antiques and vintage products from the US or any other country requires clearances from concerned authorities.
+This isn’t strictly a rule, but the export of certain antiques and vintage products from the US or any other country requires clearances from concerned authorities.

-That’s because the antique could be of national importance or its export or import may be banned.
+That’s because the antique could be of national importance, or its export or import may be banned.
 Therefore, enquire with the local Customs authorities as well as antique dealers for accurate information.

 Unless you have such clearances, selling an antique or vintage item to a local or foreign buyer is impossible.
-Worse, you might end up with charges of trying to sell antiques of historical, cultural or religious importance to a country or community.
+Worse, you might end up with charges of trying to sell antiques of historical, cultural, or religious importance to a country or community.

-Make Your Own Returns Policy
+8. Make Your Own Returns Policy

 What happens if a customer is unhappy with the stuff you’ve sold?
 Like all online stores and marketplaces, the customer has a right to demand their money back or ask for replacements.
 Therefore, you’ll also require a proper Returns Policy that takes care of the buyer’s and your rights.

 Etsy specifies that each online shop on its platforms is responsible for its own Returns Policy.
-Etsy doesn’t have a blanket Returns Policy, which makes it very important to have your own and display properly on your marketplace.
+Etsy doesn’t have a blanket Returns Policy, which makes it very important to have your own and display it properly on your marketplace.

 That’s because an unhappy customer can file a case against your online store with Etsy.
 Or they can also seek redress through legal channels, which could cost you a lot of money.

-Create an Etsy Marketplace
+9. Create an Etsy Marketplace

 This is known as Etsy Standard.
-It entitles you to certain free, basic services while those such as Etsy Ads, Etsy Patterns and Etsy Labels come at a nominal fee.
+It entitles you to certain free, basic services, while those such as Etsy Ads, Etsy Patterns, and Etsy Labels come at a nominal fee.

-What You Can or Can’t Sell
+10. What You Can or Can’t Sell

 There’re also some restrictions on promoting Multilevel Marketing (MLM) or direct marketing products from an Etsy marketplace.
 That’s because most MLM companies don’t encourage online sales.